 - These fell apart after only a couple runs.
 These are very disappointing shoes and wore fast and uneven.
 They were unusable after 3 months.
 These are just horrible design.

 - The sole was very hard and had no flexibility.
 I returned them.

 - I had to reorder to a half size bigger and it still fit small.
 I feel when they changed the design, they changed the length of the shoe and they just weren't comfortable.

 - I am really disappointed.
 They feel cheap and plastic and they don't look good at all.

 The shoe's new TRI-FLEX tread pattern shows up in a zig-zag formation present in the forefoot.
 The updated outsole provides more flexibility than before thanks to the new tread formation.

-foam.
+The EVERUN material has been placed just under the insole and in the shoe's heel.
+The material is similar to Adidas Boost foam.
 In the heel of the shoe, you can see the bright green EVERUN cushion material.
 Most of the impact protection for the wearer, though, comes from the full-length EVA foam cushioning.
 Heel strikers will get the most out of the EVERUN cushioning since its heavily concentrated in that area.

-box.
+In this version of the Triumph ISO 2 there's more room in the toe box.
 The roomier forefoot area was something many reviewers were pleased with.
 The insole of the shoe is almost seamless and some runners found the interior comfortable enough to go sockless.
 Another small change to the upper is the removal of some of the reflective details previously seen on the shoe.